conveyal/analysis-ui/docs/edit-scenario.md

 ## Adjust dwell time

-You may also want to adjust the dwell time along a route or at a particular stop, for example to model the effects of offboard fare collection, or the effects of increasing ridership at a particular stop.
+You may also want to adjust the dwell time along a route or at a particular stop, for example to model the effects of off-board fare collection, or the effects of increasing ridership at a particular stop.
 As with the remove-stops modification, you can select a feed, route and optionally patterns.
 You can then use the map to select the affected stops (if you skip this step, all stops will have their dwell times adjusted).
 You can then choose to either enter a new dwell time (in seconds), or scale the existing dwell times (for instance, entering 2 would double exiting dwell times).